The History of Honey Dew

 In the spring of 2012, Honey Dew Donuts launches a series of commercials featuring the ‘Try Thru,’ endorsing their continued commitment to quality and service.
 Olivia Culpo, at the time Miss Rhode Island, was featured in the first commercial.
 She would later go on to win the title of Miss Universe 2012.

-In 2013, Honey Dew Donuts® will celebrate its 40th Birthday!
-The famous bear will make his return, along with store specials and fun contests in the month of June!
-Stay tuned for much more on our big birthday party!
+In 2013, Honey Dew Donuts® celebrated its 40th Birthday!
+The famous bear made his return, we offered many store specials and fun contests throughout the month of June while celebrating this milestone birthday!
+Stay tuned for much more as we look forward to celebrating our 45th in 2018!